-Located in the midwestern part of the Korean peninsula, Gyeonggi-do is home to a large number of tourist destinations that are all nearby Seoul, including Cultural Heritage Sites like Suwon Hwaseong Fort, Korean Folk Village and many more which will be introduced to you in this blog.
+Located in the mid-western part of the Korean peninsula, Gyeonggi-do is home to a large number of tourist destinations that are all nearby Seoul, including Cultural Heritage Sites like Suwon Hwaseong Fortress, Korean Folk Village, and many more which will be introduced to you in this blog.
 We’ve put together a Gyeonggi-do Travel Itinerary including the best tourist sites to visit and have fun.
 Read on and take your pick to go on your best Gyeonggi-do travel yet.

 1) Gwangmyeong Cave

 Once a shelter for residents in the area during the Korean War, and a mine during the Japanese occupation, the Gwangmyeong Cave complex opened in 2011 and is now open to all visitors.
 This site is a popular place to visit among tourists and locals alike, as it has hosted multiple events such as movie screenings, concerts, fashion shows, and exhibitions.
 There are plenty of eateries in Gwangmyeong Cave that people visit as well.

 Cave attractions include the Wormhole Square (light theme experiences in the cave), Cave Underground World(an underground passage that miners once carried the mined ore), Cave Underground Lake, Golden Road, Modern History Museum and etc. In addition, there is a 194m-long Wine Cave where 170 types of wine from around South Korea are sold.

 Suwon Hwaseong Fortress is all made of stone, and the fortress was designated as a UNESCO World Heritage Site.
 A variety of performances and events are held at the fortress every day and Suwon Hwaseong Cultural Festival takes place here in autumn.